For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 • Do you have the manuals and any spare keys?

-• Have there been any modifications made to the car?
+• Have any modifications been made to the car?

 • Has the car had any major repairs in the past?